 If you choose the subscription option, this price will only apply to your initial order.
 All following shipments will be charged at $119 per month until you contact the company to cancel your automatic shipments.

 We also found these same prices available on Amazon.

-All direct orders come with a 100-day money back guarantee.
-Note: Per the website, this only applies to “first-time purchasers of an initial order of product, or final order of a subscription.
+All direct orders come with 100-day money-back guarantee.
+Per the website, this only applies to “first-time purchasers of an initial order of product, or final order of a subscription.
 It does not apply to an individual's additional product orders placed after an initial order.”